The most mythical swims

 At the heart of the North Pacific Vortex

-After becoming the first man to swim across the Atlantic without float assistance in 1998 (5,980 kilometres in 73 days), Ben Lecomte wrote a new line to his legend as a long-distance swimmer by swimming 555 kilometres over 80 days in June 2019, again in the Atlantic.
-But this time, the 53-year-old Frenchman swam through the North Pacific waste vortex to raise awareness of the plastic pollution that plagues the oceans.
-An adventure that he has recounted in his book Nageur d'alerte.
+After becoming the first man to swim across the Atlantic without float assistance in 1998 (5,980 kilometers in 73 days), Ben Lecomte added a new line to his legend as a long-distance swimmer by covering 555 kilometers over 80 days in June 2019, again in the Atlantic.
+But this time, the 53-year-old Frenchman swam through the North Pacific waste vortex to raise awareness of the plastic pollution plaguing the oceans.
+An adventure he has chronicled in his book Nageur d'alerte.

 Sieh dir diesen Beitrag auf Instagram an